-The group of two men left Bihać (BIH) on December 4, 2018, by foot, crossing the border to Croatia with the intention of continuing to Italy.
-They had walked for five days through Croatia and on December 9, between 3 and 4 am, they left the forest stepped onto a road.
+Two Algerian men left Bihać (BIH) on December 4, 2018, by foot, crossing the border to Croatia with the intention of continuing to Italy.
+They had walked for five days through Croatia and on December 9, between 3 and 4 am, they left the forest and stepped onto a road.
 At this time it was snowing, and they had absolutely no idea where they were, though they had passed a village a short time before.

 They intentionally went onto the road because they were looking for the police.
-One of the respondents was very sick, he had injured his knee and knew that he couldn´t make it all the way to Slovenia.
+One of the respondents was very sick, he had injured his knee and knew that he could not make it all the way to Slovenia.
 As a result, they decided that it would be better to give up and turn themselves in.
 They believed that the police would bring them back to Bihać.

 “When I went out of the jungle, there was countryside.
 I looked for the police because I felt too cold.
 Then they came, what is normal because if you go out of the jungle, police will arrive.”

 At this point, none of them considered that they could be subject of police violence.

 “I believed that they would bring me to Bihać, but I didn’t know that they would beat me.
 When I went out of the van [at the border], they beat directly.”